 Even though our courses are the best value, with the high caliber instruction and personalized mentoring, there are finance options available to make the mentorship program financially possible for as many artists as possible.
 Select Shop Pay or Affirm at checkout to view options.

-Worldbuilding is the third course in the Concept Art Program and it's the perfect course for advanced students who have begun to build out their skills in character, creature, and environment design.
+Character Design Portfolio is the third course in the Character Design Program and it's the perfect course for advanced students who have begun to build out their skills in character, creature, and environment design.
 The course is a 10-week long workshop to continue building and polishing your portfolio to prepare it for the industry.

 We recommend this course for students who have already attended Advanced Concept Design or for artists who are already working at an advanced level.

-We recommend against jumping straight to Worldbuilding, but for some advanced artists, this is feasible.
+We recommend against jumping straight to Character Design Portfolio, but for some advanced artists, this is feasible.
 We recommend booking a portfolio review here, but there is no technical requirement to attend a more advanced course.